Home – Real Estate – Partition Lawsuits

 Actions To Divide Up Jointly Owned Real Property

 When examining the issues related to a partition lawsuit, it is important to understand that Florida real estate ownership is carefully protected not only by statutes passed in Tallahassee but also by various Florida appellate court opinions as well as by rules and regulations of local government (zoning, recording of deeds, etc.).
 Florida law is written to protect our real estate for both today’s needs and tomorrow’s purposes.

-So when two or more people own Florida real estate, and they can’t agree on how that property should be used or sold, their disagreement is not just between them – it is controlled by Florida law.
+So, when two or more people own Florida real estate, and they can’t agree on how that property should be used or sold, their disagreement is not just between them – Florida law has a say so on how the dispute can be settled.
 In Florida, joint owners of real estate can resolve their differences by opting to file a “partition action.

-“Partition lawsuits happens often in Florida.
-For example, a couple who lives together but aren’t legally married may need a judge to force the sale of the condo they bought together because they have unexpectedly enderd their relationship.
-Or kids inherit property jointly, like a waterfront property, and they want to separate the ownership or force one heir to sell; they may need a judge to make that happen: Another example: business partners who want to end their partnership and split up their assets: often times they’ll have to file a lawsuit because they can't agree on the the value of the real estate.
+“Partition lawsuits happen often in Florida.
+For example, a couple who lives together but isn’t legally married may need a judge to force the sale of the condo they bought together because they have unexpectedly ended their relationship.
+Or kids inherit property jointly, like waterfront property, and they want to separate the ownership or force one heir to sell; they may need a judge to make that happen: Another example: is business partners who want to end their partnership and split up their assets: oftentimes they’ll have to file a lawsuit because they can’t agree on the value of the real estate.
 These are all common examples of when a partition action may be appropriate.”

 – Larry Tolchinsky

 In Florida, partitioning property must comply with laws passed by the Florida legislature and organized in the Florida Statutes under Chapter 64 of the Florida Civil Practice and Procedures Code.
 The good news is, for the most part, that this law is not affected by Florida’s homestead law.

 What is a Partition Action in Florida?